Testicular Cancer

 Do you have any of these symptoms?

-There are two main types that are important to differentiate since the treatment scheme will be different:
+There are two main types of testicular cancer that are important to differentiate as the treatment scheme is different:

-- Seminoma: these are tumors that should not be mixed with other tumor types, they are 40% of testicular tumors and are more frequent during the fourth decade of life.
-These tumors are more sensitive to radiotherapy than other testicular tumors.
+- Seminoma: These are tumours that should not be mixed with other tumour types, they account for 40% of testicular tumours and are most common during the fourth decade of life.
+These tumours are more sensitive to radiotherapy than other testicular tumours.

-- Nonseminoma: Nonseminomatous tumors account for 60% of testicular cancers and usually appear during the third decade of life.
+- Nonseminoma: Nonseminomatous tumours account for 60% of testicular cancers and usually occur during the third decade of life.

-- Stage I: the tumor only affects the testicle.
+- Stage I: The tumour only affects the testicle.

-- Stage II: the tumor spreads to lymph nodes, usually located in the retroperitoneum (the area behind the abdomen).
+- Stage II: The tumour spreads to lymph nodes, usually located in the retroperitoneum (the area behind the abdomen).
 There are no metastases.

-- Stage III: the tumor has metastases or very significant elevation of tumor markers.
+- Stage III: The tumour has metastases or very significant elevation of tumour markers.

 How is testicular cancer diagnosed?

-The diagnosis of testicular cancer will be made by a detailed clinical history and a physical examination by a specialist.
+The diagnosis of testicular cancer is made on the basis of a detailed clinical history and a physical examination by a specialist.

-If a mass is detected on palpation, it will be necessary to perform a blood test (with detection of alpha-fetoprotein and beta-HCG, tumor markers that are elevated in these patients) as well as a testicular ultrasound to determine the characteristics of the tumor and to know if the other testicle is affected.
+If a mass is detected on palpation, a blood test (with detection of alpha-fetoprotein and beta-HCG, tumour markers that are elevated in these patients) and a testicular ultrasound scan are necessary to determine the characteristics of the tumour and whether the other testicle is affected.

-The study should be completed with additional imaging tests: abdominal CT, bone scintigraphy and PET, to evaluate whether the tumor affects neighboring structures or has even spread to a distance.
+The study should be completed with additional imaging tests: abdominal CT scan, bone scintigraphy and PET scan, to assess whether the tumour affects neighbouring structures or has even spread to distant areas.

 Treatment will depend on the type of tumor the patient has and the stage of the tumor.